shettynitis/LLM_LegalDocSummarization/README.md

 judged on?
 (Note that the “service” does not have to be for general users; you can propose a system for a science problem, for example.)
 -->

+### Value Proposition

+Law firms and legal departments invest significant time and cost into manually reading, annotating, and summarizing lengthy legal documents—judgments, case files, contracts.
+Our system addresses this gap by fine-tuning Llama-2-7b with a Retrieval-Augmented Generation (RAG) pipeline to:

+1. Identify relevant documents from a repository
+2. Automatically generate accurate, concise summaries

+Our project is similar to existing ML-based legal software like Kira Systems and Casetext that tackles contract review and search.

+**Business Metrics**
+* Time Saved: Fewer hours spent summarizing.
+* Cost Reduction: Reallocate billable hours to higher-value tasks.
+* Quality: Measure summary completeness (e.g., ROUGE scores, user feedback).

+By integrating automated summarization into existing legal workflows, this system aims to streamline document handling while maintaining high-quality analysis.

 ### Contributors